 Recycling schemes operate on all campuses and directly-managed student residences, and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
 In addition surplus used office furniture is donated to causes local to campuses.
 In 2017 nearly 200 items of office furniture have been donated to local charities in Farnham, including the Scouts, local residential care homes and a school.

-UCA’s 5HARE car-sharing scheme is available at www.5hare.co.uk, and staff Cycle-to-Work and season ticket loans are available.
+A new staff & student car sharing scheme will be launched in spring 2018 and staff Cycle-to-Work and season ticket loans are available.

 A draft Sustainable Travel Plan was developed for Farnham campus in spring 2017 and together with plans for our other campuses will be completed in early 2018.